 - Search box: to search for authors, papers and sessions.

 Please notes that changes in the program might occur.

 If your name is not displayed in the program, please register in our conference system.

 If your paper information is not up to date, please send us an email at email@example.com.

 APE-11: Asset Price Predictability I

-Using proprietary individual transaction-level data from a large financial institution, this paper examines the information content of consumer (credit card) spending in explaining stock returns.
-After controlling for the quarterly earnings and sales surprises, we find a positive relation between the spending surprise on a firm’s product during a fiscal quarter and the subsequent cumulative abnormal returns.
-One inter-quintile increase in the spending surprise leads to one percentage point increase in the 60-day post-earnings-announcement CAR.
-The predictive power is concentrated in firms with more sales from high-spending-capacity consumers, firms with a more diversified consumer base, and firms in consumer-oriented industries.
-Moreover, crecit card spending surprise predicts future earnings and sales surprises over the next four quarters.
-Further analysis suggests that our results are unlikely driven by information during the reporting lag period or other known factors that predict post-earnings returns.
-Our findings suggest that the disaggregated consumer spending provides a more accurate and persistent signal of consumer demand that is relevant to a firm’s growth potential and stock pricing.
+Using transaction-level credit card spending data from a large financial institution, this paper examines the return predictability implications of sales based on disaggregated spending information.
+After controlling for the quarterly earnings and sales surprises, one inter-quintile increase in the adjusted customer spending during a firm’s fiscal quarter leads to more than one percentage point increase in the 60-day post-earnings-announcement CAR, and 0.3 percentage point increase in the 3-day announcement CAR, respectively.
+The predictive power arises from the information in spending that captures sustainable customer demand: the effect is stronger in firms with more sales from high-spending-capacity consumers and with a more diversified consumer base; and the adjusted customer spending is able to predict future firm earnings and sales surprises.
+Overall, our findings suggest that firm disaggregated sales patterns provide accurate and persistent signals of customer demand relevant to a firm’s growth potential and stock pricing.